davidmacmillan/DeepLearningStudyGroup/README.md

 # ======== 2026 ========

 ### Paper for June 2, 2026:
-Loop, Think, & Generalize: Implicit Reasoning in RecurrentDepth Transformers
+Loop, Think, & Generalize: Implicit Reasoning in Recurrent Depth Transformers
 https://arxiv.org/pdf/2604.07822

 ### Paper for May 26, 2026: